-In FY17, the Corps performed routine operations and maintenance activities for the project and grounds, dam safety actions and oversight, water control and other data collection and analyses, and real estate actions as required.
-FY17 funds were also used to conduct required periodic dam safety inspections including a dive investigation of the outlet works and a periodic positional survey of the dam.
-In addition to routine operation and maintenance activities, FY18 funds will be used to conduct an intermediate dam inspection and a tabletop emergency exercise.
+In FY18, the Corps performed routine operation and maintenance activities for the project and grounds, dam safety actions and oversight, water control and other data collection and analyses, and real estate actions as required.
+FY18 funds were also used to conduct an intermediate dam inspection and a tabletop emergency exercise.
+FY19 work includes routine operations and maintenance activities for the project and grounds, dam safety actions and oversight, water control and other data collection and analyses, real estate actions and invasive species management.

-This project has prevented over \$32M in cumulative damages between 1960 and 2017.
 A Screening for Dam Safety Portfolio Risk Assessment (SPRA) was conducted in 2009 resulting in a Dam Safety Action Classification (DSAC) rating of II for this project.
 As a result of the DSAC II rating, a required Interim Risk Reduction Measures Plan (IRRMP) was finalized and approved in FY12.
 Due to this dam safety rating, the Risk Management Center funded an Issue Evaluation Study (IES) in the form of a Semi-Quantitative Risk Assessment for the project in 2015.
-IES efforts including report preparation are ongoing.
+The draft Jadwin Dam Safety Modification Study (DSMS) was completed in FY18 and recommend a risk management plan to address the problems identified.
+The DSMS is under review in FY19.
+The project will then move into the Preconstruction Engineering and Design Phase in late FY19/early FY20 with Construction General funding for construction anticipated in FY21.

-Summarized Federal Financial Data (\$000) FY 14 Allocation 317 O&M of the dam, dam safety efforts and required water control analysis.
-Prepared draft update of water control manual.
-FY 15 Allocation 297 O&M of the dam, dam safety efforts and required water control analysis, repaired overlook parking area FY 16 Allocation 382 O&M of the dam, dam safety efforts and water control analyses, conduct required periodic inspection and emergency exercise FY 17 Allocation 376 O&M of the dam, dam safety efforts and water control analyses, required outlet inspec- tion and positional survey FY 18 Budget 395 O&M of dam, dam safety efforts and water control analyses, conduct required intermediate inspection and tabletop exercise FY 18 Allocation TBD FY 19 Budget 338
+Summarized Federal Financial Data (\$000) FY 15 Allocation 297 O&M of the dam, dam safety efforts and required water control analysis, repaired overlook parking area FY 16 Allocation 382 O&M of the dam, dam safety efforts and water control analyses, conduct required periodic inspection and emergency exercise FY 17 Allocation 376 O&M of the dam, dam safety efforts and water control analyses, required outlet inspec- tion and positional survey FY 18 Allocation 392 O&M of the dam, dam safety efforts and water control analyses, conduct required intermediate inspection and tabletop exercise FY 19 Allocation 338 O&M of dam, dam safety efforts and water control analyses, herbicide spraying FY 20 Budget 335 O&M of dam, dam safety efforts and water control analyses